Skip to content Skip to footer

 Much will come down to whether abortion-rights states have adequately protected themselves against cross-state prosecution.
 Only Connecticut, New York, Delaware and New Jersey have passed laws specifically shielding providers from being prosecuted under abortion restrictions passed in other states.
 Meanwhile, governors in Massachusetts, Minnesota, New Mexico and Nevada have issued executive orders saying they will not extradite providers to states that have banned abortion, and that state employees won’t comply with out-of-state investigations.

 Donley described Connecticut’s shield law as the nation’s strongest protections, upon which other abortion-rights states could model their legislation.
-The law offers broad protections from anti-abortion laws that try to reach across state lines.
-The measures shield people from out-of-state summonses or subpoenas issued in cases related to legal abortions in Connecticut.
-The law also prevents Connecticut authorities from adhering to another state’s request to investigate or punish anyone involved in facilitating a legal in-state abortion.
+The measure “shields people from out-of-state summonses or subpoenas issued in cases related to legal abortions in Connecticut,” according to The Washington Post.
+It also prevents Connecticut authorities from granting another state’s request to pursue individuals who undergo or facilitate a legal, in-state abortion.

-At the federal level, President Biden’s Friday executive order formalizes instructions to the Departments of Justice and Health and Human Services (HHS) to combat state-level efforts to restrict pregnant people from traveling across state lines for abortion services and to protect access to federally approved abortion pills.
+At the federal level, President Biden’s Friday executive order formalizes directives to the Departments of Justice and Health and Human Services (HHS) to combat state-level efforts to restrict pregnant people from traveling across out of state for abortion and to protect access to abortion pills.

 With the new executive order in place, providers like Planned Parenthood in states like Montana can be assured of at least some level of protection, since the order instructs medical providers that they are not required to disclose patients’ private health information to law enforcement.